 The stalk rot-lodging complex can be a costly corn disease in Georgia.
-This disease is caused by several different fungal pathogens as well as a bacterial pathogen.
+This disease is caused by several different fungal pathogens as well as bacterial pathogens.
 Stalk rot describes such maladies as stalk breakage, stalk lodging, and premature death of the plant.
 In the most general sense, this rot is an internal decay of the pith tissue of the stalk, though plants with rotted stalks often have root rot as well.
-Losses result from poor grain fill associated with premature plant death, difficulty in the mechanical harvest of lodged plants, and rot that occurs when ears come in contact with the soil.
+Losses result from poor grain fill associated with premature plant death, difficulty in the mechanical harvest of lodged plants, and rot that occurs when ears contact the soil.
 The incidence and severity of stalk rot is related to fertility and growing conditions during the season.
 If conditions are favorable for growth early in the season, corn plants will produce a large number of kernels.
-These kernels later become a sink for the carbohydrates needed for optimal health and development because of environmental stresses or poor fertility, the grain sink (ear) has priority over other tissues.
+These kernels later become a sink for the carbohydrates produced through photosynthesis.
+If a plant is unable to produce all of the carbohydrates needed for optimal health and development because of environmental stresses or poor fertility, the grain sink (ear) has priority over other tissues.
 Without adequate carbohydrates, cells in the root and lower stem senesce and are more easily colonized by opportunistic stalk-rotting organisms.